When you come to Japan, I recommend you to eat not only sushi and tempura, but also other deep-fried foods.

 It is a copy of the French “croquette”.
-But we call “korokke”.
 There are many copies not only Japan, but also around the world!
 One of the recipes that has been loved in Japan since childhood.

-I do not know why we usually eat with Worcestershire sauce not ketchup.
+I do not know why we usually eat with Worcestershire sauce not ketchup or soy sauce.

-We often eat vegetables, fishes and boiled quail eggs as same as croquette in lunch box, or dinner.
+We often eat vegetables, fishes or boiled quail eggs as same as croquette in lunch box, or dinner.

 Katsu rhymes as “win” and this is a lucky food!
 Therefore, Japanese often eat it before important negotiation or exam.